 How common is it that you come across dessert recipes with less than five ingredients?
 At Simple Sumptuous Cooking, it is not that uncommon and today's Vegan Mango Mousse is a good example.

-- Mango Mousse recipe is vegan-friendly, low on calories and tastes better than the non-vegan version.
+- The Mango Mousse recipe is vegan-friendly, low on calories, and tastes better than the non-vegan version.

 - One of the easiest recipes with excellent results.
 Even kids find it easy to prepare this delicious mousse.